-A 1-8x scope is the perfect rifle scope choice for shooters who want the mid-range hunting ability of a 1-4x scope, but who also want to extend their effective range without getting into sniper level magnification.
-Lightweight and with excellent eye relief, 1-8x scopes offer shooters who value versatility a scope option that can perform admirably at both close and long range.
+A 1-8x scope is the perfect rifle scope for shooters who want the mid-range hunting ability of a 1-4x scope and want to extend their effective range without getting into sniper level magnification.
+Lightweight and with excellent eye relief, 1-8x scopes offer shooters a versatile option that can perform admirably at close range, long range, and everything in between.

 If you don't have time for the details, check out the list below for the best rated 1-8x scopes: